mohamedyd/awesome_resources/README.md

 * [𝐒𝐭𝐚𝐭𝐢𝐬𝐭𝐢𝐜𝐚𝐥 𝐋𝐞𝐚𝐫𝐧𝐢𝐧𝐠 — 𝐒𝐭𝐚𝐧𝐟𝐨𝐫𝐝 𝐔𝐧𝐢𝐯𝐞𝐫𝐬𝐢𝐭𝐲](https://lnkd.in/dKttsi_3): This is an introductory-level course in supervised learning, with a focus on regression and classification methods.
 The syllabus includes: linear and polynomial regression, logistic regression and linear discriminant analysis; cross-validation and the bootstrap, model selection and regularization methods (ridge and lasso); nonlinear models, splines and generalized additive models; tree-based methods, random forests and boosting; support-vector machines; neural networks and deep learning; survival models; multiple testing.
 Some unsupervised learning methods are discussed: principal components and clustering (k-means and hierarchical).

-* [Rasa Algorithm Whiteboard - Transformers & Attention (Large Language Models)](https://www.youtube.com/watch?v=yGTUuEx3GkA&list=PL75e0qA87dlG-za8eLI6t0_Pbxafk-cxb&index=10): This Youtube course provides an explanation of the attention mechanisms.

-* [Neural networks for NLP (CMU CS 11-747, Spring 2021), Carnegie Mellon University](https://www.phontron.com/class/nn4nlp2021/schedule.html):  It covers major topics in neural networks modeling and training, e.g., Language modeling and training tricks,  Neural networks building, Recurrent neural networks, Attention mechanism and efficiency tricks, Contextual word representations, Debugging neural networks, Model interpretation, Trees and Graphs, Reinforcement learning for structured prediction, Knowledge bases with neural networks, and Adversarial methods and advanced search algorithms.

-* [Learn Computer Vision From Top Universities](https://medium.com/mlearning-ai/learn-computer-vision-from-top-universities-bb6019be74d2): the article provides courses in several domains, including image and signal processing, computer vision, machine learning and deep learning for computer vision, programming for Computer Vision, and Photogrammetry.

 * [Learn AI from Top Universities Through these 10 Courses](https://pub.towardsai.net/learn-ai-from-top-universities-through-these-10-courses-13e7a8d3957b): This article introduces ten courses from top universities that will help you to have a better understanding of different concepts in AI and ML.

-* [CS324 lecture notes on Large Language Models (Winter 2022)](https://stanford-cs324.github.io/winter2022/lectures/): This is a course on understanding and developing large language models.
-Another related course is [CS 324 - Advances in Foundation Models](https://stanford-cs324.github.io/winter2023/) ([Github](https://github.com/stanford-cs324)).
-Note: No video lectures available for these two courses.

-* [Stanford CS330: Deep Multi-Task and Meta Learning](https://www.youtube.com/playlist?list=PLoROMvodv4rMC6zfYmnD7UG3LVvwaITY5): This is a graduate-level course.
-By the end of the course, students will be able to understand and implement the state-of-the-art multi-task learning and meta-learning algorithms and be ready to conduct research on these topics.
-	* [Fall 2022 Update](https://cs330.stanford.edu/): The course has been updated by removing material on reinforcement learning and meta-reinforcement learning, and replacing it with content on self-supervised pre-training for few-shot learning (e.g. contrastive learning, masked language modeling) and transfer learning (e.g. domain adaptation and domain generalization).
-[Slides](https://cs330.stanford.edu/lecture_slides/), [Video lectures](https://www.youtube.com/watch?v=bkVCAk9Nsss&list=PLoROMvodv4rNjRoawgt72BBNwL2V7doGI)

 * [Machine Learning for Beginners - A Curriculum](https://github.com/microsoft/ML-For-Beginners): In this curriculum, you will learn about what is sometimes called classic ML, using primarily Scikit-learn as a library and avoiding deep learning.

 * [Stanford CS229: Machine Learning](https://cs229.stanford.edu/syllabus-summer2020.html): The course a broad introduction to statistical machine learning (at an intermediate / advanced level) and covers supervised learning (generative/discriminative learning, parametric/non-parametric learning, neural networks, support vector machines); unsupervised learning (clustering, dimensionality reduction, kernel methods); learning theory (bias/variance tradeoffs, practical ); and reinforcement learning among other topics.

-* [Data Engineering Foundations Specialization -- Enroll for Free](https://www.coursera.org/specializations/data-engineering-foundations#courses): The Specialization consists of 5 self-paced online courses covering skills required for data engineering, including the data engineering ecosystem and lifecycle, Python, SQL, and Relational Databases.
-You will learn these data engineering prerequisites through engaging videos and hands-on practice using real tools and real-world databases.

 * [Statistical Machine Learning — Ulrike von Luxburg, 2020](https://www.youtube.com/playlist?list=PL05umP7R6ij2XCvrRzLokX6EoHWaGA2cC): The course covers the standard paradigms and algorithms in statistical machine learning, simply browse through the titles of the individual lectures to get an impression of the contents.
 The target audience consists of master students in computer science and related fields.

 * [Kimia Lab: Machine Intelligence](https://www.youtube.com/playlist?list=PLZWvneBOrhoEWyByqPli18AScodr_MzEK): An overview of different learning schemes will be provided: Decision Tree, Bayesian, Inductive, Analytical, and Rule-based learning.

-* [Deep Learning at VU University Amsterdam](https://dlvu.github.io/): This page contains all public information about the course Deep Learning at the Vrije Universiteit Amsterdam.

 * [Tübingen Machine Learning](https://www.youtube.com/channel/UCupmCsCA5CFXmm31PkUhEbA): A series of wonderful ML courses delivered at Tübingen University.

+### Data Engineering

+* [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp): Week 1: Introduction & Prerequisites, Week 2: Workflow Orchestration, Week 3: Data Warehouse, Week 4: Analytics Engineering, Week 5: Batch processing, Week 6: Streaming, and Week 7, 8 & 9: Project

+* [CS839 Data Management for Machine Learning Applications](https://thodrek.github.io/CS839_spring18/): The goal of this seminar course is to study data management challenges that arise in the context of machine learning pipelines.
+The focus will be on cutting-edge problems in the context of ML pipelines, related to (1) data exploration and understanding, (2) data integration, cleaning, and validation, and (3) data preparation for ML models and serving of production ML applications.

+* [Data Engineering Foundations Specialization -- Enroll for Free](https://www.coursera.org/specializations/data-engineering-foundations#courses): The Specialization consists of 5 self-paced online courses covering skills required for data engineering, including the data engineering ecosystem and lifecycle, Python, SQL, and Relational Databases.
+You will learn these data engineering prerequisites through engaging videos and hands-on practice using real tools and real-world databases.

 * [15-445/645 Intro to Database Systems (Spring 2023)](https://15445.courses.cs.cmu.edu/spring2023/): This course is on the design and implementation of database management systems.
 Topics include data models (relational, document, key/value), storage models (n-ary, decomposition), query languages (SQL, stored procedures), storage architectures (heaps, log-structured), indexing (order preserving trees, hash tables), transaction processing (ACID, concurrency control), recovery (logging, checkpoints), query processing (joins, sorting, aggregation, optimization), and parallel architectures (multi-core, distributed).

-* [Natural Language Processing with Hugging Face](https://www.youtube.com/playlist?app=desktop&list=PLxqBkZuBynVQEvXfJpq3smfuKq3AiNW-N): Various topics and models to deal with NLP problems.

-* [CMU Multimodal Machine Learning course by LP Morency (Carnegie Mellon, 2022)](https://www.youtube.com/playlist?list=PL-Fhd_vrvisNM7pbbevXKAbT_Xmub37fA): The course presents the fundamental mathematical concepts in machine learning and deep learning relevant to the six main challenges in multimodal research: (1) representation, (2) alignment, (3) reasoning, (4) generation, (5) transference and (6) quantification.
-[Course website](https://cmu-multicomp-lab.github.io/mmml-course/fall2022/), [Code](https://lnkd.in/giUvF4hD)

 ## Datasets, Pretrained Models, and ML Problems

+* [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT): Auto-GPT is an experimental open-source application showcasing the capabilities of the GPT-4 language model.
+Its main features are (1) Internet access for searches and information gathering, (2) Long-Term and Short-Term memory management, (3) GPT-4 instances for text generation, (4) Access to popular websites and platforms, and (5) File storage and summarization with GPT-3.5.(article: [Intro to Auto-GPT](https://autogpt.net/autogpt-step-by-step-full-setup-guide/), Videos: [Install Auto-GPT Locally](https://www.youtube.com/watch?app=desktop&v=0m0AbdoFLq4), [Create Your Personal AI Assistant](https://www.youtube.com/watch?app=desktop&v=jn8n212l3PQ)) Note: some practitioners reported that Auto-GPT fails to carry out 80% of the assigned tasks (date: April 17, 2023).

 * [Free Dolly: Introducing the World's First Truly Open Instruction-Tuned LLM](https://www.databricks.com/blog/2023/04/12/dolly-first-open-commercially-viable-instruction-tuned-llm): Databricks are open-sourcing the entirety of Dolly 2.0, including the training code, the dataset, and the model weights, all suitable for commercial use.
 This means that any organization can create, own, and customize powerful LLMs that can talk to people, without paying for API access or sharing data with third parties.